 Jesus knew this probably better than anyone.
 He knew his life arc more than his disciples and he felt he needed to prepare them for his departure.
-He needed to build a bridge for them between his life, their discipleship and his impending death, resurrection and ascension.
+He wanted to build a bridge for them between his life, their discipleship and friendship and his impending death, resurrection and ascension.
+We might call this the Bridge of Hope!

-Jesus needed to make the bridge strong and the way to cross clear.
-This was a risky time for them all as his death at the hands of the state could have lead to the disbanding of his friends, disillusioned by the pain of their messiah's end.
+Jesus wanted to make the bridge strong and the way to cross clear.
+This was a risky time for them all as his death at the hands of the state could have led to the disbanding of his friends, disillusioned by the pain of their messiah's end.
 I believe it is a testament to the truth of Jesus' life that we are still strong communities of faith some 2,000 years after this conversation recorded in John's writings.

-The essence of this section of the conversation on that last night is that Jesus was to seek from his father another Advocate who was to remain with them forever.
-This was to reassure them that they would not be abandoned.
+The essence of this section of the conversation on that last night is that Jesus promised to seek from his Father another Advocate, a spirit who was to remain with them forever.
+This was to reassure them that they would not be abandoned but instead it would give them hope.
 The Greek word used by John was Parakletos, a word found in only one other place in the New Testament, the first letter of John.